 There are three ways to migrate a database to SQL Azure:

 - Use Microsoft SQL Server Management Studio (SSMS) on your desktop to deploy the database to your cloud account.

 - Create a backup (.BAK file) of the Sentinel Visualizer database.
 Copy/move the BAK file to your Azure storage account, then restore the BAK file from

 - Deploy the database directly from within your SQL Server host.

-For any of the three options, you need to install Microsoft SQL Server Management Studio (SSMS) on
+For any of the three options, you need to install the FREE Microsoft SQL Server Management

 instance (SENT4EXPRESS), the login information is below.

 - Login: sa

 - Click the plus sign (+) in the top-left to expand the Databases Folder.